-Phosphatidylcholine what it is for in cosmetic creams
+Phosphatidylcholine what is it used for in cosmetic creams

 The protagonist of today's episode is phosphatidylcholine, a phospholipid with multiple applications.

-The Phosphatidylcholine Is a choline-containing phospholipid as a leading group.
+There phosphatidylcholine It is a phospholipid containing choline as a head group.
 It is an amphipathic molecule present in many foods.

 We find it in egg yolk (from which in 1850 it was extracted by Maurice Gobley), soy lecithin, caviar and liver.